keithrbennett/wifiwand/README.md

 Bottom line is, be careful to quote your strings, and you're probably better off using constants or instance variables if you want to create variables in your shell.

+### Password Lookup Oddity

+You may find it odd (I did, anyway) that even if you issue the password command (`mac_wifi pa a-network-name`) using sudo, you will be prompted for both a user id and password with a graphical dialog.
+This is no doubt for better security, but it's unfortunate in that it makes it impossible to automate this task.

+In particular, it would be nice for the `cycle` command to be able to reconnect to the original network after turning the network on.
+This is not possible where that network required a password.
+If you don't mind storing the network password in plain text somewhere, then you could easily automate it (e.g. `mac-wifi cycle && mac-wifi connect a-network a-password`).

 ### License

 MIT License (see LICENSE.txt)